sebastianbeck/ctf/google2019/Challanges/Satellite Networking/readme.md

 ```
 CTF{\S{40}}GOTRACEBACKHOSTALIASESIdeographicInstCaptureInstRuneAnyLOCALDOMAINNew_Tai_LueOld_PersianPau_Cin_HauRES_OPTIONSSignWr
 ```
 So I took a break and then the note in the password came to my mind.
-I started Wireshark and sniffed the traffic and under the asterisk hid the following text.
+I started Wireshark and sniffed the traffic and under the asterisk when you chose the option (a) hid the following text.
 I need to read the hints more conscious.
 ```
 CTF{4efcc72090af28fd33a2118985541f92e793477f}
 ```